uhvesta/bazel-gazelle/README.md

 `vfsgazelle` already uses concurrency in the framework itself.

-There are two important layers:
+There is one important framework-owned concurrency layer today:

 1. VFS build concurrency
    - worker goroutines read files and parse models
    - one coordinator owns snapshot membership and cache mutation
-2. run-phase package concurrency
-   - one coordinator goroutine still owns traversal order, config propagation, mapped-kind bookkeeping, and rule-index construction
-   - package-local `Fix` and `GenerateRules` work may run concurrently across different packages
-   - resolve still happens after the full index exists

 So the concurrency contract is intentionally asymmetric:

 - parent-before-child configuration remains deterministic
-- package-local generation can run in parallel
+- package-local generation currently stays single-threaded in the framework
 - global indexing and resolution stay framework-owned

 For plugin authors, this means:

-- assume `Fix` and `GenerateRules` may be invoked concurrently for different packages
-- assume `Resolve` may be invoked concurrently for different generated rules
+- do not assume `Fix`, `GenerateRules`, or `Resolve` are framework-parallelized today
 - avoid mutable shared state on the language object unless you synchronize it yourself
 - strongly prefer stateless logic plus VFS/parser-cache APIs over plugin-managed worker pools

-In particular, plugin authors should generally not start their own goroutines for routine file or parser work. `vfsgazelle` already parallelizes the expensive parts of file IO and package generation, and extra goroutines inside plugins usually add contention, duplicate scheduling overhead, and make performance worse rather than better.
+In particular, plugin authors should generally not start their own goroutines for routine file or parser work. `vfsgazelle` already parallelizes the expensive parts of VFS file IO and parser priming, and extra goroutines inside plugins usually add contention, duplicate scheduling overhead, and make performance worse rather than better.

 ### What The VFS Stores